Temmyogunbo/Hello-Books/README.md

 ### Prerequisites

 Before this application can work, you need the following:
--NodeJS -A platform to run javascript, not in the browser
+- NodeJS -A platform to run javascript, not in the browser
 - Postgres A relational database that will persist data

 Example